Why Dissociation Happens in CPTSD and How EMDR Helps

 That’s why you can feel fine one minute and completely taken over the next.
 It’s not inconsistency.
 It’s different parts coming online.

-How EMDR Therapy Helps with Dissociation
+How EMDR Therapy and Trauma Processing Help with Dissociation

 A lot of people wonder if EMDR can help with dissociation.
-The answer is yes, when it's adapted for a nervous system that uses dissociation as protection.
+The answer is yes, when it’s adapted for a nervous system that uses dissociation as protection.
+EMDR typically requires less out-of-session homework compared to Cognitive Behavioral Therapy (CBT) and can achieve results faster.

 EMDR therapy is one of the most researched approaches for treating complex trauma and CPTSD.
 But the version that works for dissociation looks different from standard EMDR.
+While standard EMDR has 8 phases, treating dissociation requires a slower, highly modified approach to prevent overwhelming the client, which can cause increased instability.

 Good EMDR doesn’t push through dissociation.
 It works with it.